Esophagitis - Topic Overview

 - It's best to eat several small meals instead of two or three large meals.

 - After you eat, wait 2 to 3 hours before you lie down.
-Late-night snacks aren't a good
+Late-night snacks aren't a good idea.

 - Chocolate, mint, and alcohol can make GERD worse.
 They relax the valve between the esophagus and the stomach.

 - Do not smoke or use smokeless tobacco.